Markdown

 • target_blank: Adds target="_blank" to all external links;

-• lazy_load_images: Adds loading="lazy" to all <img> tags.
+• lazy_load_images: Adds loading="lazy" to all <img> tags;

 Create your own processor

-You can create your own processor by defining a class that inherits from Perron::HtmlProcessor::Base and implements a process method.
+Create your own processor by defining a class that inherits from Perron::HtmlProcessor::Base and implements a process method.

 # app/processors/add_nofollow_processor.rb